kebaldwi/DNAC-TEMPLATES/Variables.md

 {% endfor %}
 ```

+This will be explained in more depth in the section [System Variables](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/SystemVariables.md#dna-center-system-variables).

 If you found this repository or any section helpful please fill in comments and [give feedback](https://app.smartsheet.com/b/form/f75ce15c2053435283a025b1872257fe) on how it could be improved.